 The fabric for the backside was appropriately themed.

 Since I was using invisible thread, I felt bold enough to finally try “stitch-in-the-ditch” binding.
-I used to finish binding by hand before, so I was struck by how fast this went.
+I used to finish binding by hand, so I was struck by how fast this went.
 Actually, I was mostly surprised that I didn't screw it up!

 Finally, I used some scraps to make this little "belt" for presentation.